streamnative/pulsar-hub/connectors/amqp-1-0-source/2.7.1.1/amqp-1-0-source.md

 ### On-premise cluster

-This example explains how to create an AMQP1_0 source connector in an on-premises cluster.
+This example explains how to create an AMQP1_0 source connector on an on-premises cluster.

 1. Copy the NAR package of the AMQP1_0 connector to the Pulsar connectors directory.